Db-Dev2002/Algorithms_and_dataStructures/c/hashmap/Readme.md

 ## Academic work and research

-## Hashing funtions and associated maps
+# Hashing functions and associated maps